£54 million funding to transform health through data science

 The UKCRC Tissue directory and Coordination centre will soon be embedded within one of six new Health data research centres in the UK.
 Health Data Research UK (HDR UK) is awarding £30 million funding to six sites across the UK to address challenging healthcare issues through use of data science.
 Each site has world-class expertise; a track record in using health data to derive new knowledge, scientific discovery and insight; and works in close partnership with NHS bodies and the public to translate research findings into benefits for patients and populations.

-From April this year, the six sites will work collaboratively as foundation partners in Health Data Research UK to make game-changing improvements in people’s health by harnessing data science at scale across the UK.
+From April this year, the six sites will work collaboratively as foundation partners in HDR UK to make game-changing improvements in people's health by harnessing data science at scale across the UK.